carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 - "What is git and github?"
 objectives:
 - "What are the problems with introducing changes to files"
-- "How to document changes"
-- "Making a good change description"
+- "Making a good file change description"
 - "Why to use version control system"
-- "Understand semantic versioning"
+- "Use of semantic versioning"
 keypoints:
 - "Version control system helps maintaining good practices"
 - "Version control system keeps your work safe"